autoboat-vt/autoboat_docs/docs/getting_started/installing_docker.md

 # <p style="text-align: center"> Installing Docker </p>

-!!!NOTE "NOTE: If You Meet Dificulties Installing Docker"
+!!!NOTE "NOTE: If You Meet Difficulties Installing Docker"
-    Ensure that you meet the docker's system requirements listed on their documentation, if not then attempt to contact an officer or look through the docker documentation for what to do if you do not meet the system requirements.
-Heres the link to the Docker documentation [Docker Documentation](https://docs.docker.com/get-docker/)
+    Ensure that you meet Docker's system requirements listed on their [documentation](https://docs.docker.com/get-docker/), if not then attempt to contact an officer or look through the Docker documentation for what to do if you do not meet the system requirements.

 <br>